 Massachusetts' expenditure profile is very broad, driven by an expansive scope of services.
-Medicaid and other social services are the largest single spending commitment in the general fund at about half of total spending; rising needs, including those emerging from implementation of the Affordable Care Act, have pressured total spending in recent years, although growth is expected to slow going forward.
+Medicaid and other social services are the largest single spending commitment in the general fund at about half of total spending.
+Rising needs, including those emerging from implementation of the Affordable Care Act, have pressured spending in recent years.
 Education is also a significant commitment, with extensive funding of local schools and a broad higher education network.
 The Commonwealth's education commitment extends to covering the pension liabilities of local teachers.
 Consistent with practices in many smaller states, the Commonwealth is responsible for delivering or funding many services routinely funded at local levels in other states.

 As with most states, spending in the absence of policy actions is expected to be in line with to marginally above expected revenue growth, driven by social services, particularly Medicaid.

-The state retains considerable ability to cut spending; statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Commonwealth general law.
-Medicaid is a fiscal challenge common to all U.S. states, including the Commonwealth, and the nature of the program as well as federal government rules that limit the states' options in managing the pace of spending growth.
-Federal action to revise Medicaid's programmatic and financial structure appears likely, although the timing and magnitude of changes for state budgets remains unknown.
-Both the Presidential administration and Congressional leadership support significant Medicaid policy shifts.
-As one of the largest parts of state budgets and by far the biggest source of federal funding to the states, federal decisions could have significant implications for states' ability to manage this key budget item.
+The Commonwealth retains considerable ability to cut spending; statute allows for swift response in the event of forecast revenue underperformance, including the governor's statutory powers to unilaterally cut allotments under Section 9C of Commonwealth General Law, Chapter 29.

+Federal action to revise Medicaid's programmatic and financial structure remains a possibility given recent federal legislative proposals.
+Proposals to date include a basic restructuring of federal Medicaid funding to a capped amount.
+Whether a change in federal Medicaid funding has consequences for Fitch's assessment of a state's credit quality would depend on the state's fiscal response to those changes.
+Responses that create long-term structural deficits or increase liability burdens could negatively affect both the expenditure framework assessment and the IDR.